Skip to content

 For this campaign, the studio atmosphere was ideal.
 Far from the hustle and bustle, Ferber's booths offer a rare calm, where every detail is perceived.
 A unique atmosphere pervades the space, marked by the scent of wooden instruments and the leather of old armchairs.

-It was in this context that Bertrand James, professional drummer and friend of the company, brought our INITIAL Skeleton model to life.
-In music, as in watchmaking, everything is a matter of rhythm and repetition.
-The watch's exposed mechanism perfectly matched Bertrand's movements behind his drum kit: a steady, visual, and vibrant beat.
+It was in this context that Bertrand James, a professional drummer and friend of the house, set our model in motion.
+INITIAL Skeleton.
+In music as in watchmaking, everything is a question of rhythm and repetition.
+The visible mechanics of the watch perfectly matched Bertrand's movements behind his drum kit: a regular, visual and lively beat.

 Time cannot be measured, it is felt

-Mastering time isn't about controlling it, it's about listening to it.
+Mastering time isn't about controlling it, it's about knowing how to listen to it.
 With this immersion at Studio Ferber, we invite you to find your own rhythm for this year.
-Whether you want to slow down or speed up, the INITIAL collection accompanies you on every beat.
+Whether you want to slow down or speed up, the collection INITIAL It accompanies you through every vibration.

 Share